Edward Burgess (yacht designer): Yacht design

 Several of his boats won fame in the waters of the eastern United States.
-He designed the largest steel hull schooner at the time Constellation for E.D.
+He designed Constellation, the largest steel hull schooner at the time, for E.D.
 Morgan in 1889.
 In 1884, a committee of Bostonians selected him to design a large sloop yacht to represent the United States in a series of international races.
 From his designs, Puritan was built; she easily defeated Genesta (English) for the America's Cup in 1885.
-This was a remarkable triumph in view of the fact that it was the first attempt of an American designer to solve certain shipbuilding problems to which Englishmen had given their attention for a score of years.
+This was a remarkable triumph as it was the first attempt of an American designer to solve certain shipbuilding problems to which Englishmen had given their attention for a score of years.

 In 1886, his Mayflower, slightly larger than Puritan, led in the race with the English Galatea.
 In 1888, Burgess' fishing schooner Carrie E. Phillips outdistanced four competitors in the fisherman's race held in Boston harbor.
 His Volunteer won the America's cup against the Thistle in 1887.
 His other yachts included the Mariquita and Gossoon, both remarkably swift sloops designed to counter the success of the Clyde-built cutter Minerva (William Fife, 1888).